 Enjoying

-The flavor of almond extract has a nostalgic vibe for me and I especially love it during the holidays.
+The flavor of almond extract has a nostalgic vibe for me, and I especially love it during the holidays.
 It's the perfect addition to these muffins for an extra festive flair.
-Cranberry almond muffins can be enjoyed as breakfast or brunch or with an afternoon coffee.
-Or share with neighbors and friends in lieu of a holiday cookie plate.
+Cranberry almond muffins can be enjoyed as breakfast, brunch, or afternoon coffee.
+Pair these muffins with puff pastry cherry pie turnovers to share with friends and neighbors during the holidays.

 Equipment